mdminhazulhaque/bits/_posts/2018/2018-01-30-install-avro-on-kubuntu-16-04.md

 sudo echo IM_CONFIG_DEFAULT_MODE=ibus >> /etc/default/im-config
 ```

 Now run `ibus-setup` and do add `Avro Keyboard` from `Bengali` section as `Normal User` (no root).
 When you are done, just reboot your computer.
-After rebooting, Bengali text should appear as it should be.
+After rebooting, Bengali text should appear when you type as it should be.

 Let me know if this trick helped you.
 Or if you have a better one to share!